Economism: Lenin

+Cultural Revolution

 The charge of economism is frequently brought against revisionists by anti-revisionists when economics, instead of politics, is placed in command of society; and when primacy of the development of the productive forces is held over concerns for the nature and relations surrounding those productive forces.

-Economism became a familiar term in Chinese political discourse only during the Great Proletarian Cultural Revolution (GPCR).
+Economism became a familiar term in Chinese political discourse only during the Cultural Revolution.
 Mao Zedong criticized the material incentives of economism, arguing that production must be led by revolutionary politics and to reward productivity with money promoted the wrong values and was inconsistent with making factories a bastion of proletarian politics.

 In particular, economism became the most important issue during the Shanghai People's commune.
-Although many historical narratives of the GPCR have described economism as an effort on the part of the Communist Party of China leadership to bribe workers into political passivity, more recent scholarship argues that those narratives are only "partially correct, at best."
-Professor Yiching Wu argues, for example, that although local bureaucrats were in fact willing to make economistic concessions to workers, they had no control over the eruption of worker grievances and demands.
+Although many historical narratives of the Cultural Revolution have described economism as an effort on the part of the Chinese Communist Party leadership to bribe workers into political passivity, more recent scholarship argues that those narratives are only "partially correct, at best."
+Academic Yiching Wu argues, for example, that although local bureaucrats were in fact willing to make economistic concessions to workers, they had no control over the eruption of worker grievances and demands.
 Instead, economistic demands during this period were rooted in worker's actual conditions and driven by factors including the deterioration of work conditions during the state-driven economic accumulation of the late 1950s, the weakness of Chinese trade unions, and the collapse of the economy during the Great Leap Forward.